 Problem Statement

-Totemic beliefs are intricately woven into the cultural fabric of Buganda, passed down through oral traditions such as storytelling, poetry, and proverbs, and recorded in the literature of West Africa and Buganda.
+Totemic ideas are intimately woven into Buganda's cultural fabric, transmitted through oral traditions like as storytelling, poetry, and proverbs, and documented in West African and Buganda literature.
 This highlights the importance of educating not only the Baganda but also neighboring ethnic groups residing near Uganda’s national parks and nature reserves, including the Bakonjo, Banyankole, Batooro, Acholi, Bakiga, Bagisu, Karamojong, and Banyoro.
 Increasing awareness among Ugandans is essential at addressing the rampant killings of wildlife and the destruction of their habitats, which are considered totems (Nuwagaba et al., 2017).
-The threat to wildlife resources is a significant concern in Buganda, Uganda, Africa, and worldwide.
-Wildlife populations are decreasing at an alarming pace, raising concerns about the potential extinction of unique and endangered species (Mateen, 2020).
+Wildlife resources are under threat in Buganda, Uganda, Africa, and around the world.
+Concerns regarding the possible extinction of rare and endangered species are raised by the alarming rate at which wildlife populations are declining (Mateen, 2020).
 The National Autonomous University report (2018) indicates a serious decline in the number of wildlife species within Buganda and Uganda’s national parks.
 The UWA report of 2011, published in the Independent Newspaper (May 5, 2012), documented the tragic loss of 25 elephants in Murchison Falls National Park in 2011, marking the most severe incident of wildlife loss in a single conservation area.
 Likewise, The New Vision (April 13, 2018) reported the poisoning of 11 lions in Queen Elizabeth National Park.
 Smith et al. (2019) further emphasizes that species such as the black and white rhinos, antelopes, pangolins, and various wild plant and bird species have gone extinct in Uganda.
 The National Autonomous University report also reveals a staggering 81% decline in lion populations, followed by ostriches at 79%, zebras at 74%, and Uganda kobs at 69%.
 Additionally, critical plant species like Ficusnatalensis (Omutuba), Aleuritesmoluccana (Omuyiki), and the candle nut tree (KabakaAnjagala), along with fish species such as the elephant-snout fish (Kasulu) and Singida tilapia (Ngege), are also at risk of extinction (Mateen, 2020).